-Over the past few years, it has been a pleasure to see our first recruits grow into outstanding market research Project Managers who are valued and trusted by our clients all around the world.
+Over the past few years, it has been a pleasure to see our first recruits grow into outstanding Project Managers who are valued and trusted by our clients all around the world.
 It is incredible how they have matured and grown.

 From our experience, we have seen that the following types of people do really well in the Project Management position:

 - Excited about international business.
 Talking to and getting to know people all over the world

 - Self-confident.
 Not scared of new situations but like to prepare for them as much as possible